plantuml/plantuml-server/README.md

 mvn jetty:run
 ```

-The server is now listing to [http://localhost:8080/plantuml](http://localhost:8080/plantuml).
+The server is now listening to [http://localhost:8080/plantuml](http://localhost:8080/plantuml).
 In this way the server is run on an embedded jetty server.

 You can specify the port at which it runs: